 I have used the MTX Trunk Bag DX for the past six months, mostly as gear for my daily commute.
-The bag is well-constructed and well designed, and contains a number of features that make it ideal for this purpose as well as other uses that require hauling stuff that you want to keep protected and secure.
-Here, I’ve noted few things to look below the Topeak MTX Trunkbag DXP review.
+The bag is well-constructed and well designed and contains a number of features that make it ideal for this purpose as well as other uses that require hauling stuff that you want to keep protected and secure.
+Here, I’ve noted a few things to look below the Topeak MTX Trunkbag DXP review.

 Well Built to Protect Your Stuff

 The MTX TrunkBag DX somehow manages to be both soft-sided and cushiony, yet plenty stiff to protect contents and not lose its shape.
 With rigid foam construction in the walls, the main storage area has some good insulating qualities.
 I use it to tote my lunch, and you could probably keep a cold six-pack in there for an hour or more.

 The MTX TrunkBags are intended to be used in conjunction with one of Topeak’s tracks via the QuickTrack system, a nifty design that eliminates the need to lash stuff down with bungee cords.
 A track built into the base of the bag fits neatly into a corresponding groove on the rack, and an easy-to-use clip holds the bag securely so that your stuff doesn’t tumble off when you’re riding down the street.
 This set-up allows you to remove the bag in mere seconds, simply sliding it off the rack to take it with you.

 With this quick attach/detach system, as well as built-in carrying handles, detachable shoulder strap and optional rain cover, the MTX TrunkBag DX is almost like a briefcase for the bike commuter.